mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md

 :octicons-alert-16: A feature in the IM dimension is normally made up of more data points than regular LC peaks.
 Therefore, a higher _Min # of data points_ can be set when [resolving the ion mobility dimension](#resolving-the-ion-mobility-dimension) to filter out noisy features.

 #### **Show preview**
 By checking this box, an interactive visualization panel will open to help the user to adjust the algorithm parameters.
-In two EIC traces can be dispalyed simoultaneously in two sub-panels.
-This helps the user to appreciate the impact of chosen settings on the final outcome The feature list and EIC traces to display can be selected from the corresponding drop-down menus.
+Two EIC traces can be dispalyed simoultaneously in two sub-panels to assess the impact of chosen settings on both "good" and "noisy" EIC traces.
+The feature list and EIC traces to display can be selected from the corresponding drop-down menus.
+A noisy EIC can generally be found by sorting the feature table by decreasing area, or by looking at the height/area ratio provided for each feature in the top sub-panel (noisy EIC tend to have low height/area ratios).
-- Explain difference between the two sub-panels> noisy and "good" EIC traces.
 We recommend optimising the parameters on good EICs and checking the results of these parameters with a noisy EIC.
-A "noisy" EIC can generally be found by sorting the feature table by decreasing area.

 ---
 ## Resolving the ion mobility dimension